 Advantages of well curated strategy execution include focus, cohesion, and consistently healthy attitudes and behavior.
 Having everyone on the same page, viewing the same data, and acting in the strategy’s best interests results from their internal belief and investment in the future state goal and envisioned process.
 It is not enough to develop a winning strategy, you must also socialize it to the point it first becomes a defining element in each person’s motivation, then a part of the culture of the organization.
 That is when you will have reached the sweet spot, when individual motivations and strategy goals unite to create a culture that glides on momentum.

-Then you can all sit down to a full feast, satisfied with the achievement and the process.
+And then you can all sit down to a full feast,